kevinherzig/TimeMachine/readme.md

 - Uses the cheap and available ESP32 platform which has two CPU cores and plenty of RAM

-- The Heltec board can be powered by and recharge a lithium ion battery to help get
+- The Heltec board can be powered by and recharge a lithium ion battery to run remotely

 - Built on top of RTOS / Arduino and uses task/interrupt based programming models